 While it started off as a way for Karen to focus her energy and get in some light exercise, it soon developed into what she calls her “addiction.”
-Karen comes to beaches of Leland almost every day in the off-season months to look for the stone.
+Karen comes to the beach almost every day in the off-season to look for the stone.

 Karen does this often.
-He eyes are constantly fixated on the shoreline.
-As she talks, she rarely looks up, her tools ready in her right hand, and her walking stick held firmly in her left hand.
+Her eyes are constantly fixated on the shoreline.
+As she talks, she rarely looks up.
+Her tools are ready in her right hand, and her walking stick is held firmly in her left.

 “I don’t pay attention to other people out here.
 I like it best when it’s just me.
 From October to April, it’s just me and the lake and a few other nutcases (artists) like me.
 When you need a place for your brain to get quiet, this is a good one,” she says with a laugh.